Updated: Oct 15

 1. Denim blue waves, like a dinosaur opens its mouth big then bigger, shows white teeth then snaps them down, crunches air and slides them foamy shut.

-3. Curlew stabs madly at sand crabs on shiny sheath of dark wet sand before the next wave breaks.
+3. Curlew stabs madly at sand crabs on shiny sheath of dark wet sand, then scurries away before the next wave breaks.

 REFLECTION: I had just put on a big party for Easter with lots of guests and people staying overnight.
 My head was full of dyed Easter eggs, limoncello coated almonds, laughing voices, licorice jellybeans, fun card games and cheesecake shaped like a bunny rabbit.
 All those Easter yellows and pinks and my need for everyone to be a happy guest float through my brain.
 The party is over.
 Nothing more to clean, to cook, to control.
 No more worry that someone may spill gravy or juice on my new white and pink tablecloth (we had some minor spills, easily cleaned up).
 I am at the beach now.
 The sound of roaring waves, the warm wind on my skin, the salty air smell, gleeful kids and curlews want to be noticed.
 I take them in, one sense at a time.
 The sounds, senses, smells and sights slide me slowly into silky sweet surrender.
 Nature tumbles my psyche like a washing machine.
 In goes the Easter pastel tablecloth, dyed eggs, chocolate bunnies, and the worry about spills.
 Hit Start.
 Soak.
 Wash.
 Rinse.
 Spin.
 I spin away from hosting stress like a tired receding wave to be followed by the energetic roar of the next wave, ready to take another toothy bite out of life.

-With that renewed energy, I painted joyfully with my sister today, while she introduced me to the engaging music of her favorite band, “The Mother Hips”.
+With that renewed energy, I went home and painted joyfully with my sister today, while she introduced me to the engaging music of her favorite band, “The Mother Hips”.
 I love their song, “Tierra Dievers”. #themotherhips #beachpoetry #naturepoetry #communicationbreakthrough